-The Ullswater valley is home to miles of bridleways, footpaths and cycle routes.
-Waterfoot Park is located on the Round the Lake footpath the Ullswater Way and approx. 4 miles from the Coast to Coast route that crosses the North of England.
-Ullswater is England’s second largest lake but regarded as the most beautiful and often compared to Lake Lucerne in Switzerland, its beauty has inspired poets and writes over the centuries and famous for the William Wordsworth daffodils that grow by the lakeshore in Glencoyne every Spring and the legends of King Arthur and his Knights of the Round Table!
+The Ullswater Valley is home to miles of bridleways, footpaths and cycle routes.
+Waterfoot Park is located on the Round the Lake footpath, the Ullswater Way, approx. 4 miles from the Coast to Coast route that crosses the North of England.
+Ullswater is England’s second largest lake but regarded as the most beautiful and often compared to Lake Lucerne in Switzerland, its beauty has inspired poets and writers over the centuries and famous for the William Wordsworth daffodils that grow by the lakeshore in Glencoyne every Spring.
+Ullswater is also linked to the legends of King Arthur and his Knights of the Round Table!
 For those with a love of the great outdoors, great adventures lie ahead.
 Cruises with Ullswater Steamers link famous walking routes to four piers just ten minutes’ walk from the Park entrance.
 There are many outdoor activity providers in the area and nearby facilities, shops, pubs and heritage visitor attractions within easy reach.
-Waterfoot Park is in the Lake District National Park close to the borders of the Eden valley & Pennines, the perfect location for touring, wigwam and self-catering holidays.
+Waterfoot Park is in the Lake District National Park close to the borders of the Eden valley & Pennines, the perfect location for touring, Wigwam® and self-catering holidays.

-The shop is open daily during the main season and sells a wide range of daily essentials, locally produced eggs and bacon, souvenirs, gifts and games.
+The shop is open daily during the main season and sells a wide range of daily essentials, locally produced eggs, bacon, souvenirs, gifts and games.
 We can order your daily papers for you so please ask on arrival.
-The shop and Mansion entrance has a wide array of local brochures for great days out.
-Twizy hire is avaible from reception, so come and meet Hovera and Lethera.
-Free Wi-Fi is available in the Mansion House.
+The shop and Mansion entrance has a wide array of local brochures for great days out in the Ullswater valley.

-We have four fully en-suite with showers Running Water II Wigwams for hire at Waterfoot Park.
-Each Wigwam can accommodate two adults and up to two children.
-The Wigwams have a fixed double bed, double sofa bed, en-suite toilet and shower room, kitchenette with sink, ridge, kettle, microwave, hob and toaster.
+We have four fully en-suite with showers Running Water II Wigwams® for hire at Waterfoot Park.
+Each Wigwam® can accommodate two adults and up to two children.
+The Wigwams® have a fixed double bed, double sofa bed, en-suite toilet and shower room, kitchenette with sink, fridge, kettle, microwave, hob and toaster.
 There is a dining table with four chairs and outside you will find a picnic table and gravelled area suitable for barbecuing.
-Waterfoot wigwams do not have television reception but you may bring your own TV for the purpose of watching DVD's.
-Please note dogs are welcome in select Wigwams for a small charge per night.
+Waterfoot Wigwams® do not have television reception but you may bring your own TV for the purpose of watching DVD's.
+Please note dogs are welcome in select Wigwams® for a small charge per night.
 Please click here for booking and tariff information.

-There are four self-catering cottages at Waterfoot Park.
-Each cottage has views overlooking Ullswater to the rear.
-The properties have been carefully renovated in order to retain their original charm but updated with modern features, each one named after the iconic ‘Steamers’ that sail on Ullswater.
-Fully equipped and fitted with the latest furnishings including wood burning stoves.
+Waterfoot has five self-catering cottage/apartment options to choose from.
+We have a newly renovated three bedroomed cottage with garden and river access in the quaint village of Pooley Bridge (just 10-15 minute walk away from the site).
+Three beautifully renovated cottages at Waterfoot Park Mansion, each cottage has an exterior patio leading to our Mansion garden.
+In addition, there is one first floor apartment, all of the self- catering properties on Waterfoot Park offer stunning views of Ullswater.
+Each self-catering cottage/apartment is available for weekly and short lets.
+The holiday properties have been carefully renovated in order to retain their original charm but updated with modern features.
+Each property is fully equipped and fitted with the latest furnishings including wood burning stoves.
 Each cottage offers excellent accommodation sleeping from four to eight persons.
-Three of the cottages are dog friendly with exterior patio areas.
+All of the cottages are dog friendly with the exception of the first floor apartment Lady Wakefield.
 Towels and bed linen are included.
 All properties are available to hire for seven night breaks from Friday to Friday and Monday to Monday with short stay options from Friday to Monday and Monday to Friday.
 For more information and to book click here.

-We love our four legged friends and well behaved owners are welcome to accompany their dogs on their holiday too.
-All of our four legged friends get a welcome treat on arrival and with great walkies on the doorstep what more can you ask for.
-Most of our self-catering cottages and Wigwams are dog friendly, please tick the option on booking.
-There is a dog on lead exercise area on Park and the Ullswater Way footpath runs through Waterfoot Park so plenty of chance to exercise off lead provided there are no livestock in the surrounding fields, in which case we ask you politely to keep your dog on the lead.
-All the pubs in the nearby Pooley bridge are pet friendly, dogs are permitted on the Ullswater ‘Steamers and welcome in our Mansion Bar too.
+We love our four-legged friends and well behaved owners are welcome to accompany their dogs holiday too.
+All of our four-legged friends get a welcome treat on arrival and with great walkies on the doorstep what more can you ask for.
+Most of our self-catering cottages and Wigwams® are dog-friendly, please tick the option on booking.
+There is a dog on lead exercise area on Park and the Ullswater Way footpath runs through Waterfoot Park so plenty of chance to exercise off lead providing that there are no livestock in the surrounding fields, in which case we ask you politely to keep your dog on the lead.
+All the pubs in the nearby Pooley bridge are pet-friendly, dogs are permitted on the Ullswater ‘Steamers and welcome in our Mansion Bar too.
 A great woof welcome awaits.

-The Park enjoys a quiet, family orientated character set amongst ancient woodland providing shelter and a managed environment for wildlife.
-The conservation contribution that the Park has achieved, have brought a reward of Gold status under the David Bellamy Award scheme every year since 2000.
-The Park also continues to support a voluntary fund-raising scheme for other conservation projects in the Ullswater Valley through Nurture Lakeland Visit, Give and protect scheme.
+The Park enjoys a quiet, family orientated character, set amongst ancient woodland providing shelter and a managed environment for wildlife.
+The Park's contribution to conservation has achieved Gold status under the David Bellamy Award scheme every year since 2000.
+The Park also continues to support a voluntary fund-raising scheme for other conservation projects in the Ullswater Valley through Nurture Lakeland, Visit Give and Protect scheme.
 The Ullswater valley has a rich biodiversity of wildlife whose ancient woodlands and fells provide breeding habitats for some of our rarer species such as red deer, red squirrels and barnacle geese.
 There is a vast array of species that live within and around the Park itself including the elusive and mischievous red squirrels.

 The Ullswater Way is a 20-mile walking route around Ullswater.
-The route can be walked in either direction and from any starting point which emans you can walk right from Waterfoot as we are located on the Ullswater Way footpath which runs from the lakeshore past the Mansion and around the back to the next open field.
+The route can be walked in either direction and from any starting point which means you can walk right from Waterfoot.
+We are located on the Ullswater Way footpath which runs from the lakeshore past the Mansion and around the back to the next open field.
 Just look out for the Daffodil symbol.
-Why not walk the route in shorter sections or connect to other parts of the walk by using an open top bus or steamer to start your journey and then walk back to Waterfoot Park!
+Why not walk the route in shorter sections or connect to other parts of the walk by using an open top bus or "Steamer" to start your journey and then walk back to Waterfoot Park!
 Find out more about the sections between Pooley Bridge to Aira Force, Aira Force to Glenridding, Glenridding to Howtown and Howtown to Pooley Bridge.